tinyMLx/SciTinyML-23/cfp.md

 ### A Hybrid Talk Format

-All talks will be pre-recoreded and submitted *before the start of the conference*.
-These videos will be played live during SciTinyML and followed by live Q&A.
+All talks will be pre-recoreded and played live during SciTinyML and followed by **live Q&A**.

 ### Prizes and Report